 Merlin F. “Dutch” Phillips, 98, of Scranton died with his family by his side Friday May 10, 2019 at the Gino J. Merli Veterans Center following a brief illness.
 His wife of over 75 years is the former Ethel Saar.

-To send flowers in memory of Merlin F. "Dutch" Phillips, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Merlin F. "Dutch" Phillips, please visit our Heartfelt Sympathies Store.

 Born in Scranton he was the son of the late Carl and Eva Heier Phillips.
 A graduate of Scranton Technical High School, Class of 1938, he proudly served in the United States Marine Corps. overseas during World War II and the Korean War where he was decorated with 8 Distinguished Flying Crosses and 27 Individual Air Medals for missions flown.
 Prior to retirement he was employed as a field engineer for Burroughs Corp.